noegroup/bgmol/README.md

 This package is an extension of the `openmmtools.testsystems` module with a twofold aim:
 1) It contains a collection of OpenMM systems (with initial positions and topologies).
-2) It provides infrastructure for fetching and sharing data (coordinates, forces, energies, velocities) generated for these systems.
+2) It provides infrastructure for fetching and sharing data (positions, forces, energies, velocities) generated for these systems.

 ### Quickstart: Install